-If we think way back to 1936 there was Miguel White the Olympic Bronze medalist whose half American blood gave him a height of 5’11 which was tall in those days for a 400 Hurdler.
+If we think way back to 1936, Miguel White, the Olympic Bronze medalist whose half American blood gave him a height of 5’11, was tall in those days for a 400 Hurdler.

 White was the last Filipino to win a bronze medal at the Olympic Games.
 Defending the Philippines from the Japanese in 1942, Miguel White died.

-Big Jo national record of 54.71m would still have landed her silver in the 2019 SEA Games some 48 years later.
+Big Jo’s national record of 54.71m would still have landed her silver in the 2019 SEA Games 48 years later.